 We all know well the potential benefits of reading books.
 Through reading Great Books we can develop our thoughts, can keep our brain active to acquire endless knowledge and thinking skills.
-Reading books can also help us to learn, understand things clearly, and makes smarter to a very great extent.
+Reading books can also help us to learn, understand things clearly, and makes us smarter to a very great extent.
 There are many such kinds of more benefits to reading books.
 But what happens if you don’t read books actually?

 Are there any negative consequences for not reading books?

-For sure you will lag behind from your fellow classmates, friends, colleges, and in real life if you don’t reed necessary and even essential books.
+For sure you will lag behind your fellow classmates, friends, colleges, and in real life if you don’t read necessary and even essential books.
 For Example, if you do a job in a corporate company, you most probably should know about Professionalism Skills.
 So you can read the book Professionalism: Skills for Workplace Success by Lydia E. Anderson and Sandra B. Bolt in order to gain professional success.
 Or have to learn some professional skills in a practical way, otherwise, in some cases, you might get into hardship to gain desired career success.